Doctoral Researchers in SIBE

 Zhe Yang

-THESIS TITLE - Understanding decisions of patent litigation strategies in US public firms
+Understanding decisions of patent litigation strategies in US public firms

-In the U.S., patent litigation is an increasingly important strategy for firms.
+In the US, patent litigation is an increasingly important strategy for firms.
 Thousands of litigations are filed and reach trial stage each year.
 However, existing literature still regard it as a method to exchange for better settlement and try to avoid litigation, which is not appropriate to explain the reality.
 My research is focusing on understanding how different stages’ litigation decisions are made from case-level and firm-level in the U.S. public firms.